-Defense systems were detected in the P. aeruginosa genomes of RefSeq and clinical isolates with PADLOC-DB v1.4.0 (74), DefenseFinder (17), and the HMMs with completeness rules and thresholds as applied in Gao et al (2020) (75).
-In addition, the representative sequences provided by Rousset et al (2023) (76) were used to search for the defense system Detocs described in this work.
-Homology searches were performed via blastp (77) (> 0.7 subject length / query length < 1.5; 0.7 > query coverage < 1.3; evalue < 1e-9).
-Systems were considered complete when all genes were present without more than 2 genes in between.
+Defense systems were detected in the P. aeruginosa genomes of RefSeq and clinical isolates with PADLOC-DB v1.4.0 (76), DefenseFinder (17), and the Hidden Markov Models (HMMs) with completeness rules and thresholds as applied in (77).
+In addition, the representative sequences provided by Rousset et al. (78) were used to search for the defense system Detocs described in this work.
+Homology searches were performed via blastp (75) (>0.7 subject length/query length < 1.5; 0.7 > query coverage < 1.3; e value < 1×10^{-9}).
+Systems were considered complete when all genes were present without more than two genes in between.
 In case of discrepancies between the algorithms, we considered the output reporting the most hits.
 For PADLOC, we excluded defense systems of the "other" categories.
 For DefenseFinder, we excluded results of defense systems that were not discriminated into subtypes, e.g. BREX.

-In addition, a manual search of the neighborhood of the defense systems identified by the algorithms led to the identification of a variant of the TerY-P system that contained all three genes and corresponding functional domains of the original system (75).
-The new TerY-P sequences were used to search for this variant in the bacterial genomes using blastp with evalue < 2.34e-29 and pident > 30.
-Systems were considered complete when all genes were present with less than 3 genes in between.
+In addition, a manual search of the neighborhood of the defense systems identified by the algorithms led to the identification of a variant of the TerY-P system that contained all three genes and corresponding functional domains of the original system (77).
+The previously unidentified TerY-P sequences were used to search for this variant in the bacterial genomes using blastp with e value $< 2.34 \times 10^{-29}$ and pident > 30.
+Systems were considered complete when all genes were present with less than three genes in between.